An Analysis of Probabilistic Forwarding of Coded Packets on Random Geometric Graphs: Probabilistic forwarding and MPPs

-In subsequent sections, we will show that in the thermodynamic limit, the expected number of vertices in $C_\0$ is well-approximated by the expected number of vertices within $\G_m$ of the infinite cluster $C^+ \equiv C(\Phi^+)$ for large $m$.
-Similarly, the expected number of nodes within $C_\0^{\text{ext}}$, is well-approximated by the expected number of vertices within $\G_m$ in the infinite extended cluster (IEC) $C^{\text{ext}}$ (by which we mean the extended cluster of $C^+$), for large $m$.
-We use the ergodic theorem stated in Section \ref{sec:erg_thm}, to obtain almost sure results for the fraction of nodes within $\G_m$ of the infinite cluster $C$ and the IEC, $C^{\text{ext}}$ in terms of the percolation probability $\theta(\lambda)$.
+Our interest is in large networks in which the origin is likely to be in the infinite cluster of $\cG^\0$.
+Moreover, since we are interested in a large fraction of nodes in the network to be successful receivers, the extended cluster of the origin has to comprise of a significant number of nodes within $\G_m$.
+In the limit of large $m$, this means that the extended cluster of the origin is the \emph{infinite extended cluster} (IEC), $C^{\text{ext}}$, defined as the extended cluster of $C^+ := C(\Phi^+)$.
+This also means that the transmitters correspond to the nodes within $\G_m$ of the infinite cluster of $\Phi^+,$ $C^+$.
+Thus, in the thermodynamic limit, the expected number of vertices in $C_\0 \cap \G_m$ (resp. $C_\0^{\text{ext}} \cap \G_m$) is well-approximated by the expected number of vertices within $\G_m$ of the infinite cluster $C^+$ (resp., of the IEC $C^{\text{ext}}$) for large $m$.
+We use the ergodic theorem stated in Section \ref{sec:erg_thm} to obtain almost sure results for the fraction of nodes within $\G_m$ of the infinite cluster $C^+$ and the IEC $C^{\text{ext}}$ in terms of the percolation probability $\theta(\lambda)$.